srad/vue-components/readme.md

 1. If you define axios libraray globally as `http` you can use automatic CRUD.
 1. Out of the box support for sorting, if you response the generated get query parameters.
 1. Support for column filters (generate a new GET query based on the `columns` declaraction).
+1. An optional callback `row-mapper` can alter the server response, i.e. to format dates.
+1. The default class declarations are for Bootstrap 4, could also be improved by making optional props.
+1. You can provide a CSRF token (see example).
+1. You can provide and format the REST URLs in `/:route/:style`.

 This object is query for the GET query, the sever can appropriate react to them: